itucsdb1610/artskull/docs/installation.rst

    :align: center

 - Open the installation file and you should see a similar screen like that
-- Make sure that you have selected ìAdd Python to PATHî
+- Make sure that you have selected ‚ÄúAdd Python to PATH‚Äù
-- Then click ìInstall Nowî, you may need admin privileges.
+- Then click ‚ÄúInstall Now‚Äù, you may need admin privileges.
 - After installation finishes restart the computer.

 Most of the Linux based systems have Python pre-installed.
 If you want to check if it is installed do the followings:

 	- Open terminal
-	- Write ìpython3 --versionî
+	- Write ‚Äúpython3 --version‚Äù
 	- Hit enter.
 If there is a version number returned you have Python installed on your system

 Installation of Python may change during time after this user guide was created.
 Please check official documentation of Python installation.
 Also this guide cannot cover installation of the Python for other systems please check official guide again.

 **Flask**

 Flask is a Python microframework that Artskull needs to work.
-Since it is an Python microframework you donít need to download an executable to install it but you have to have a Python installation working on your system.
+Since it is an Python microframework you don‚Äôt need to download an executable to install it but you have to have a Python installation working on your system.

 Installation Windows
 	- Open command prompt
-	- Write ìpython -m pip install Flaskî and hit enter
+	- Write ‚Äúpython -m pip install Flask‚Äù and hit enter

 .. figure:: img/installation2.png
    :scale: 50 %